 - Covers 380+ codes and standards across all disciplines — architectural, structural, mechanical, electrical, plumbing, fire — not just IBC and ADA.

-- Code compliance is one capability within a full document intelligence platform: the same tool also handles submittal review, spec search, drawing QA/QC, and RFI cross-referencing.
+- Code compliance is one capability within a full AI agent platform: the same tool also handles submittal review, spec search, drawing QA/QC, and RFI cross-referencing.

-- Enterprise integrations with Procore, ACC, Bentley, SharePoint, and Egnyte keep project documents in sync automatically.
+- Enterprise integrations with Autodesk Construction Cloud, Bentley ProjectWise, SharePoint, Egnyte, Fieldwire, Google Drive, Box, and Dropbox keep project documents in sync automatically.

-- Enterprise deployment options — SOC 2 Type II, on-prem, VPC, zero data retention — for firms with strict governance.
+- Enterprise options — SOC 2 Type II, multi-region data hosting (EU, AU, US, UK), zero data retention — for firms with strict governance.

-- Developer API enables firms to embed drawing intelligence and code checking into custom internal tools.
+- Agent API enables firms to embed drawing intelligence and code checking into custom internal tools.

 - Archidian is purpose-built for permit intake: it checks sheet indices, title blocks, and signature requirements that Nomic does not automate.